DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-29 Meeting Notes.md

 ## Goals for v0.5.0:

 For v0.5.0, we're focusing on:
-- *Presentation & P* - Remove a lot of that 'testing' feel from the game
+- *Presentation & Polish* - Remove a lot of that 'testing' feel from the game
 - *Game Essence* - Understand what would make the game fun to play and iterate on that

 ### Outside of Combat